ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 ```

 ## Wrap Up

-This article demonstrates how to abstract the data and controller tier code into a library and build boilerplate code using generics.
+This article shows how the data services can be built using a set of abstract classes that implement much of the boilerplate code for CRUDL operations.
+I've purposely kept error checking in the code to a minimum, to make it much more readable.
+You can imlement as little or as much as you like.

 Some key points to note:
 1. Aysnc code is used wherever possible.
 The data access functions are all async.
 2. Generics make much of the boilerplating possible.
 They create complexity, but are worth the effort.
 3. Interfaces are crucial for Dependancy Injection and UI boilerplating.

-The next section looks at the [Presentation Layer / UI Framework](https://www.codeproject.com/Articles/5279963/Building-a-Database-Application-in-Blazor-Part-3-C).

 ## History